Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Invariant metrics, Quasi-bounded geometry, Holomorphic sectional curvature

-The existence of the complete K\"ahler-Einstein metric on a bounded pseudoconvex domain was given in the main theorem in \cite{NMY83}.
-Based on this result, we can always find the unique complete K\"ahler-Einstein metric of the Ricci curvature $-1$ on a bounded weakly pseudoconvex domain $G$. i.e., $g^{KE}_{\Omega}$ satisfies $g^{KE}_{\Omega}=-Ric_{g^{KE}_{\Omega}}$ as a two tensor.
+Note that each of these three invariant metrics are also defined on any complex manifolds.

-Note that each invariant metrics can be similarly defined for a complex manifold instead of a domain.
+The existence of a complete K\"ahler-Einstein metric on a bounded pseudoconvex domain was given in the main theorem in \cite{NMY83}.
+Based on this result, we can always find a unique complete K\"ahler-Einstein metric of Ricci curvature $-1$ on a bounded weakly pseudoconvex domain $G$, i.e., $g^{KE}_{\Omega}$ satisfies $g^{KE}_{\Omega}=-Ric_{g^{KE}_{\Omega}}$ as a two tensor.

-The notion of quasi-bounded geometry is introduced by S.T.
+The notion of quasi-bounded geometry was introduced by S.T.
 Yau and S.~Y. Cheng (\cite{CY80}) and we follow the description of quasi-bounded geometry from Wu and Yau \cite{DY17}.
 We adopt the following formulation.
 Let $(M,\omega)$ be an $n$-dimensional K\"ahler manifold.
-For a point $p\in M$, let $B_{\omega}(p;\rho)$ be the open geodesic ball centered at $p$ in $M$ of radius $\rho$; we omit the subscript $\omega$ if there is no peril of confusion.
 Denote by $B_{\mathbb{C}^n}(r)$ the open ball centered at the origin in $\mathbb{C}^n$ of radius $r$ with respect to the standard metric $\omega_{\mathbb{C}^n}$.

 \begin{defi} An $n$-dimensional K\"ahler manifold $(M,\omega)$ is said to have {\em quasi-bounded geometry} if there exist two constants $r_2>r_1>0$ such that for each point $p\in M$, there is a domain $U\subset \mathbb{C}^n$ and a nonsingular holomorphic map $\psi : U \rightarrow M$ satisfying the following properties: